⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 This means you no longer need to wait until you commit your code to find out you have several errors that need to be resolved, leading to your work being delayed.
 With this extension, you can fix them as you go, so when you’re ready to commit, it’s ready to go!

-It’s worth noting that to really benefit from ESLint, you’ll want to create your own configuration of rules that you can reuse across all of your projects to enforce code quality and standards.
+It’s worth noting that to really benefit from ESLint, you’ll want to create your style guide and configuration of rules that you can reuse across all of your projects to enforce code quality and standards.

 A GIF showing how the ESLint VSCode extension works.